Rainbow Coalition (Fred Hampton): Survival programs and direct action campaigns

-The Rainbow Coalition would establish community surivival programs, modeled after initiatives created by the BPP Oakland chapter, to meet the immediate needs of marginalized communities, such as the Young Patriots Free Health Clinic, which provided medical care to those excluded from mainstream healthcare.
+The Rainbow Coalition would establish community survival programs, modeled after initiatives created by the BPP Oakland chapter, to meet the immediate needs of marginalized communities, such as the Young Patriots Free Health Clinic, which provided medical care to those excluded from mainstream healthcare.
 Similarly, they organized free breakfast programs and food pantries to combat food insecurity within impoverished neighborhoods.
 They also offered legal services to community members.

 Beyond direct aid, the coalition engaged in political protest.
 For instance, they marched on the East Chicago Avenue police station to demonstrate against police brutality, specifically the killing of Young Lord Manuel Ramos.
 A key aspect of their work involved political and racial education.
 They planned educational programs for students, with the Black Panthers focusing on Black students and the Young Patriots on white students, to raise awareness about issues like inadequate education, unemployment, and poor housing conditions.
 Collaboration between groups like the Young Patriots, Young Lords, and Black Panthers was central to their activities, fostering inter-racial solidarity in their efforts.